 We’ll explain what a Thundershirt is, how it works, and how to decide if it’s a good option for your dog below.

-Key Takeaways: Does the Thundershirt Really Calm Anxious Canines?
+Key Takeaways: Does the Thundershirt Really Calm Anxious Dogs?

 - Thundershirts are fitted garments designed to soothe anxious dogs through compression.
 The snug fit of a Thundershirt provides pressure therapy, relieving tension and helping your dog to calm down.